benl82/darkosu/README.md

 ### Created by RED POCKET
 This repo aims to introduce math to osu!mania (and other rhythm games), and solve any questions someone could possibly have about the game.

+**Read "torch time.ipynb" for the current ML model.
+Work In Progress**

 ## Requirements
 Please install R version 4.1.3 or newer, Python 3, and .NET 4.0 or newer.